bmcurutan/FetchRecipes/README.md

 ### Additional Information: Is there anything else we should know?
 Feel free to share any insights or constraints you encountered.

+- Additional improvement: When a cuisine button is partially visible and that cuisine is selected, automatically scroll the filter view to fully display the selected button.
 - Additional improvement: Add a save state (even if it's just stored locally and without authentication, such as with User Defaults), so user can shortlist favorite recipes.
 - Additional improvement: Add some UI tests.
 - Additional improvement: Add tap functionality to the list item image (sourced by small URL) to show a full screen view of the image (sourced by large URL).